SmartThingsDIY/homeassistant-config/README.md

 # Home Assistant Configuration

 Here's my [Home Assistant](https://home-assistant.io/) configuration.
 I have installed HA on a [Lenovo ThinkCentre M93P Tiny](https://amzn.to/3bCllLi/) with an Intel Dual-Core i5-4570T Processor up to 3.60 GHz, 8GB RAM and 240GB SSD.
-I am currently running HA OS directly on the NUC
+I am currently running HA OS directly on the NUC and use a [ConBee II USB](https://amzn.to/3EF6LPn) as Zigbee Gateway

 I regularly update my configuration files.
 If you like anything here, Be sure to :star2: my repo!